RunBuzz

 3. Charity Entry — Still Open for 2026

-If you missed the lottery, running for an official charity is the most accessible remaining path.
-You commit to a minimum fundraising total (typically $2,200 USD) through one of the Chicago Marathon’s official charity partners.
+Running for an official charity is the only remaining path into the 2026 race.
+You commit to a minimum fundraising total through one of the Chicago Marathon’s official charity partners.
 Entries are first-come, first-served and remain open through September 15, 2026, or until individual charity teams fill.
-Roughly one-third of the 55,000-runner field runs for charity each year.
+Roughly one-third of the field runs for charity each year.

-4. International Tour Operators — Open through August 2026
+4. International Tour Operators — CLOSED for 2026

-If you are traveling from outside the US, many countries have official Chicago Marathon tour operators who bundle guaranteed race entry with hotel, transfers, and often an expo tour.
-These packages close August 16, 2026.
-A full list of operators by country is at chicagomarathon.com/international-entry-program/.
+If you are traveling from outside the US, official Chicago Marathon tour operators bundle guaranteed race entry with hotel, transfers, and often an expo tour.
+For 2026 these packages closed on August 16, 2026.
+A full list of operators by country is at chicagomarathon.com/apply/tour-program/ — worth bookmarking for 2027, since the tour program usually stays open months longer than the lottery.

 Entry Fees (2026)